ctb/titus-blog/src/2014-nih-adds-training-breakout.rst

 session.
 For this breakout, we had the following agenda:

-First, build "sticky-note clouds", with one sticky-note cloud with notes for each of the topics of
+First, build "sticky-note clouds", with one sticky-note cloud with notes for each of the following topics:

 1. Desired outcomes of biomedical data science training;